-The Company's business is materially affected by government regulation, policy and legislation (including tax laws) and by conditions in the residential mortgage market, the residential real estate market, financial markets and the economy generally.
+The Company's business is materially affected by government regulation, policy and legislation (including tax laws) and by conditions in the residential mortgage market, the residential real estate market, the financial markets and the economy generally.
 No assurances can be given that any changes to government regulation, policy or legislation, or any actions taken by the federal or provincial governments, or governmental or regulatory bodies, will not materially adversely affect the Company's business, financial condition and results of operations and the Company's ability to distribute dividends to Preferred Shareholders.
+Legal, Regulatory and Tax Investigations and Actions.